harvardfop/harvardfop.github.io/_posts/1111-11-11-outdoor-leadership.md

 #### Recognizing Differences in Leadership Style

 Some leaders prefer to be more aggressive, or directive, in their approach, while others are fairly passive, or non-directive.
 At certain times and in certain situations, each technique has its merits.
 Before you go on the trip, get a good idea of both your own and your co-leader's style.
 Anticipate situations where you might have to modify your own leadership style for the benefit of the group.
 It is also important to avoid dichotomous roles.
-There should never be a situation where one leader is the disciplinarian and the other is the fun leader (the "good cop/bad cop" scenario).
+There should never be a situation where one leader is the disciplinarian and the other is the fun leader.

 #### Communicating as Often as Possible